thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-0-side.rst

 (they are "propositionally the same").
 We will first define the three.

-In ``1FundamentalGroup/Quest0SideQuests/Empty.agda`` locate the three definitions and try to fill them in according to the above.
+In ``1FundamentalGroup/Quest0.agda``, uncomment this side quest and locate these three definitions :

 .. code:: agda